oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 }
 {% endhighlight %}

-Now the test pass but we have a lot cases to take into account, for example what happens when the number of reviews is even, how do we truncate.
+Now the test pass but we have a lot cases to take into account, for example what happens when the number of reviews is even?
+How do we truncate?
 This is the typical case where we will go back to the business and ask so many clarifications, then go back and write a test case for it.

 For this post let´s concentrate on high level design.

 One thing that really bothers me is how the RestaurantRater is responsible for computing a simple rating and a weighted rating.
-In addition we know this is an area really prone to change because we already know that the business will likely want to apply new approaches, they will add new algorithms and change existing algorithms.
+In addition we know this is an area really proned to change because we already know that the business will likely want to apply new approaches, they will add new algorithms and change existing algorithms.
 If we need to go back to the RestaurantRater and change the algorithms inside there or add new ones, then things will be really difficult to manage.
 We need a way to have easy-to-change algorithms while making the tests still to pass.
 This is the typical scenario to apply the _Strategy Pattern_.
 The basic idea is to have a common interface for the algorithm and having multiple implementations of the algorithm.

 We start by doing some refactoring from the tests.
 Let´s inject an interface _IRatingAlgorithm_ into the _RestaurantRater_ Compute method that will take care of the computations.
 From the _RestaurantRater_ perspective we don´t care about the concrete implementations of the Algorithm, all we need is any Algorithm.
 This is the ideal scenario to use the so called Mock objects.
 The benefit of using a mock is that if the interface adds new members, we don´t need to modify the mock object.